microsoft/vscode-docs/docs/cpp/configure-intellisense.md

 ### Option 3.
 Edit the `c_cpp_properties.json` file directly

-The `c_cpp_properties.json` file is used to configure IntelliSense for the C/C++ Extension.
-It's located in the `.vscode` folder of your workspace.
-The edit configuration view in option 2 is an interface for the `c_cpp_properties.json` file.
-The C/C++ Extension automatically creates this file for you if you have a compiler installed in a world writeable location.
-If you don't have a compiler installed, you can create this file manually.
+You can edit the `c_cpp_properties.json` file directly to customize your configuration.
+Use the **C/C++ Edit Configurations (JSON)** command from the Command Palette (`kb(workbench.action.showCommands)`), then the `c_cpp_properties.json` file is found in the `.vscode` folder of your workspace.

-You can edit the `c_cpp_properties.json` file directly to add or update your configuration choices.
-Use the **C/C++ Edit Configurations (JSON)** command from the Command Palette (`kb(workbench.action.showCommands)`) and add the relevant settings.
-For `compile_commands.json` as a configuration, use the  `compileCommands` variable and for using another extension, use the `configurationProvider` variable.
+To select `compile_commands.json` as a configuration, add or update the  `compileCommands` variable.
+For configuring another extension, use the `configurationProvider` variable.
 To add a compiler, use the `compilerPath` variable.
 This variable is the full path of the compiler you're using to build your project.
 For example, when using the default install path for GCC on Linux, the compiler path is `/usr/bin/gcc`.

 Make sure you have defined the following settings if you are writing to your `c_cpp_properties.json` file: